salvatoreraccardi/OBJEX_LINK/README.md

 All modules are open source so you can take inspiration from existing modules to develop modules for your projects.

-## Do you want an OBJEX Link board?

-I will soon explain how I will distribute the first prototypes.

-*Last update: 4/6/21*

 ### Ultra Slim Form Factor
 ![alt text](https://github.com/salvatoreraccardi/OBJEX_LINK/blob/main/dir/4.jpg)